kohlhofer/Crossings/chapters/chapter-05.md

 "You're late," Amos says, not looking up.
 His voice is slurred, his words directed at the floor.

-"Always late," Lila echoes, voice flat, as if reciting a line from a play.
+"Always late," Lila echoes, voice flat.
 She continues humming, the melody broken and strange.

 Harlan grunts, half-awake.
 "He's always late, but he always comes."
 His eyes focus briefly on the man at the end of the bar, then drift away.